perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 ```bash
 cardano-cli conway query committee-state --testnet-magic 42
 ```
-This command shows our hard-coded cold committee member, but it hash not authorized hot credential,
+This command shows our hard-coded cold committee member, but it has not authorized hot credential,
 ```bash
 {
     "committee": {